Specifications of Mahindra XUV300

 Mahindra XUV300 | Engine Specs

-When Mahindra was right when they said the XUV300 takes a different approach to the compact SUV formula then it’s sibling the TUV300 but I wasn’t prepared for just how different it would be while the TUV is a tough boxy ladder frame SUV that’s better suited to a semi-urban environment the XUV is the sort of city crossover we’ve come to expect in this segment.
+While the TUV is a tough boxy ladder-frame SUV, that is better suited to a semi-urban environment.
+And the XUV is the sort of city crossover we have come to expect in this segment.